chuuu339/SET-Chu-Tongxin/README.md

 ## Game Interface

 **Card Display Area**

 Grid Layout: The game displays cards in a 3x4 grid.
 Each card represents a unique combination of attributes such as number, symbol, color, and shading.

+**Card Selection**

-Card Selection: Players can select a card by clicking on it.
+Players can select a card by clicking on it.
 Selected cards are highlighted with a border around them.
-If three cards are selected, the game checks if they form a valid set.
+If three cards are selected, the game checks if they form a valid set

+**Dynamic Updates**

-Dynamic Updates: As sets are found and removed from the display, new cards are dealt from the deck to replace them, ensuring the grid is always full until the deck is depleted.
+As sets are found and removed from the display, new cards are dealt from the deck to replace them, ensuring the grid is always full until the deck is depleted.

+**Score Tracking**

+The player's score is displayed at the top left corner of the window.
+The score increases by a set amount each time a valid set is successfully identified.

+**Timer**

+There is a countdown timer displayed at the top right corner of the window.
+The duration of the timer can be set at the beginning of the game based on the selected difficulty level.
+The game ends when the timer runs out.